Charles Schwab Corp. [SCHW] stock Downgrade by Keefe Bruyette analyst, price target now $70

 Charles Schwab Corp.
-[NYSE: SCHW] jumped around 0.55 points on Wednesday, while shares priced at $64.13 at the close of the session, up 0.87%.
-The company report on February 14, 2024 at 8:45 AM that Schwab Reports Monthly Activity Highlights.
+[NYSE: SCHW] surged by $0.95 during the normal trading session on while it closed the day at $65.35.
+The company report on February 22, 2024 at 8:30 AM that Schwab Survey: Bullish Sentiment Surges Among Retail Traders.

-The Charles Schwab Corporation released its Monthly Activity Report today.
-Company highlights for the month of January 2024 include:.
+More than half of traders have a bullish outlook for the first quarter – the highest level of bullishness since 2021.

 We've uncovered THE ONE small-cap uranium stock that has unearthed a near-surface, high-grade uranium discovery in the Saudi Arabia of Uranium — Canada's prolific Athabasca Basin.
 Best of all, this small-cap uranium stock is currently flying just below Wall Street's radar… giving you the early-entry opportunity around US$0.30 per share.
 But that won't last long.
 Drills are turning right now with results set to be released to the market very, very soon.